-Traditional Brown Patinas are available in 8oz., 32oz., gallon sizes.
+Traditional Brown Patinas are available in 8oz., 32oz., 1 gallon, and 5 gallon sizes.
 Spray tops are included with 8oz. and 32oz. bottles.
 Liver of Sulfur is sold as a powder in 2oz., 4oz., and 16oz. sizes by weight.
 One gallon of Traditional Brown Patina generally covers 200 sq. ft.

 Antiquing Patina creates an aged brown to black finish on bronze, brass, and copper.
 On iron, steel, aluminum, and zinc, it will produce a grey to black patina.
 It should not be used on stainless steel.
 Antiquing Patina does not need to be diluted, but may be thinned with distilled water for a lighter finish.
 This cold patina is commonly used on the Metal Coatings and as a base for Traditional Green Patinas.